 What happens during an annuity payment scam?

 The mechanics of an annuity payment scam tends to follow the below trajectory.
-An older person or a person who is planning for retirement will be approached by a scammer posing as a representative, a financial planner or something similar.
+Someone who is planning for retirement will be approached by a scammer posing as a representative, a financial planner or something similar.
 This person may come from an agency, or at least from an organisation purporting to be an agency.
 Alternatively, they might claim to be independent, and emphasise that this means they have a decent fee structure in place or access to the whole annuity market.
 Sometimes, the connection might be established through printed or online marketing materials.
 According to the Pensions Advisory Service: “Pension scammers are clever, using flashy websites and marketing materials to lure you in.”

 Once the initial relationship between the senior and the scammer has been established, the next phase is often to employ fear tactics.
 Retirement is such a sensitive and at times worrying issue, and there are often fears in place which can be preyed upon by unscrupulous scammers.
 Take the following example: if a person has a self-invested pension, they are likely to know for sure how much cash they have in the bank.
 They may have a rough idea from a financial advisor of what their annual cash returns will be.
 However, if the rate of return is not enough to cover monthly bills comfortably or to enjoy the finer things in life, they may be worried that they will deplete so much of the capital that by the time they turn, say, 75 there will be none left.
 Or they may worry that the rate of interest which they currently enjoy on their savings will not last forever – and they could well be right.